FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-file.md

 Therefore, only the NIAC repository as NeXus definitions is functional.

-You may update the repository for the lastest version via:
+You may update the repository for the latest version via:

 ```
 punx install